ekline-expnet/redux-store2-simple/README.md

 ## Removal of support for Immutable.js data structures

-Support for Immutable.js data structures has been removed as of version 1.4.0.
-If you require this functionality please install version 1.4.0 using the following command:

-`npm install --save redux-localstorage-simple@1.4.0`
+Support for Immutable.js data structures was removed.
+It is not supported.

 ## Feedback